 The goddess flushed, and her breasts began to rise and fall.

-'Only if you will lie one night with each of us will this necklace ever lie round your throat,' said the dwarfs.
+'Only if you lie one night with each of us will this necklace ever lie round your throat,' said the dwarfs.

 They wanted that she would spend one night with each of them.
 She agreed and spent four days and four nights with the dwarves.